-As the cost of college tuition and associated expenses rises, more and more students attempt to take advantage of available scholarships and financial aid.
+As the cost of college tuition and associated expenses rise, more and more students attempt to take advantage of available scholarships and financial aid.
 Thousands of scholarships are available to all segments of the population and to people with almost any interest and talent.
 A successful scholarship search requires that you carefully target your resume and application to stand out from other applicants.
 Preparing a resume for a scholarship is not significantly different from any other resume that a high school or college student might need.

 Research each scholarship and make a list of the top qualities required, based on the mission statement, website, and accepted students.
 Address as many of these traits as possible throughout your resume.
 Making slight changes to the wording of your resume to better fit the scholarship's requirements shows the selection committee why you qualify for the award.

 Brought to you by Sapling

 Center your name, phone number and email address at the top of the page.
 If your email address is offbeat like firstname.lastname@example.org, consider getting a new, professional-sounding address with your email@example.com.

 Divide your resume into four sections with bold headings: Academic Experience, Extracurricular Activities, Work Experience and Awards and Honors.
 Almost anything you need to put down on a scholarship resume falls into one of these four categories.
 Adjust the names of the headings as desired to show your personality and to highlight your experiences.
 Leave spaces between each section to visually break up the resume.